New Hate, Old Story

 Online imagery

-Memes and cartoons still show Israeli leaders drinking blood or eating children; spikes tracked in ADL and CyberWell reports during 2023-2025 conflict cycles.
+Memes and cartoons still show Israeli leaders drinking blood or eating children; news and monitoring reports tracked spikes during 2023-2025 conflict cycles.

-When a group is painted as secretly evil, that talk rarely ends as talk.
+When a whole group is called secretly evil, that talk rarely stops at words.

 How to spot the pattern